drcircuit/DrCircuitsCanvasLibrary/README.md

 ## void
 This method draws a line based on the given parameters.

-# draw or dcl.draw function
+# dcl.init function
+## Parameters:
+* setup a function to setup your scene
-the function that will be called in the render loop once dcl.animate is called.
+* draw a function that will run in a loop rendering your scene
-This function is implemented by you.

 # dcl.animate function
 This function starts the render loop.